11/14/2024

 Thomas

 Well, there is a lot of excitement because through the spin-off, what we expect is to be able to focus even more on our core strategy.
 It's obviously a very intense period leading up to the listing, but we are fairly ready.
-We had been having Joanne Embracer three years ago.
-We were actually, without even knowing it, ramping up slowly but surely our capabilities to operate on a listed market.
+Having joined Embracer three years ago, we were actually, without even knowing it, ramping up slowly but surely, our capabilities to operate on a listed market.
 So I would say there is a lot of excitement.
 And people, I mean, in the end, the most important part is the business.
 And we are excited about the future lineup and what comes next in the coming years.
-How important

 speaker

-would you say the news today about easy brain divestment?
-How important is that news for you really because your leverage is coming down a little bit.
+Thank you.
+How important would you say the news today about easy brain divestment, how important is that news for you really?
+Because your leverage is coming down a little bit.
 I think Lars touched upon that.
-How important is that for you to in order to sort of you're going to be able to resume the M&A agenda a little bit more?
-Could you elaborate a little bit?
+How important is that for you in order to sort of you're going to be able to resume the M&A agenda a little bit more?
+And could you elaborate a little bit?

 speaker